Terms

 print-int(value); // => 123

-// free the pointer and return
+// frees the pointer and return

 magic external free(ptr); // 🌟 external